Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 Hello CMPSC 102 Students,

+## Read This Email Carefully

+This email is very long and includes many details about the CMPSC 102 course.
+Instead of bombarding you with many short emails, I will continue to write you a smaller number of more detailed emails and then archive them in our course's GitHub repository.
+Please take your time to read and regularly review this email so that you are comfortable with how the instructor designed the course, what type of work you will complete, and the ways in which the instructor will assess your work.
+To ensure that we effectively use our in-person course time, the course instructor will assume that you have carefully read this, and any other necessary follow-on emails, before the start of the Fall 2020 semester.

 ## Introduction

 As you will recall, awhile ago I sent you an email that introduced the CMPSC 102